 Kazimierz by night…

-It is worth mentioning that every year in June / July in Krakow the international festival of Jewish Culture takes place:
+It is worth mentioning that every year in June / July in Krakow the international Jewish Culture Festival takes place.

 We came back to Krakow – for one night only – three years later.
 Krakowski market has a new attraction – a fountain (can any market square have no fountain?).
 But this one created big controversy and was not welcome with enthusiasm by many.
 Are they right?
 Everybody has to judge by himself.
 What would famous Cracowian singer and poet Marek Grechuta say?